-One of only five 2020 Innovation Grants awarded by the California Education Learning Lab, the three-year project, “Rebalancing the Equity Gap in Chemistry Education with Culturally Sensitive Adaptive Learning,” will use online, personalized learning technologies in a coordinated effort.
+One of only five 2020 Innovation Grants awarded by the California Education Learning Lab, the three-year project will use online, personalized learning technologies in a coordinated effort.

 CSUSB professors Larry Mink and Andreas Beyersdorf of the Department of Chemistry and Biochemistry, along with Prof. Mihaela Popescu of the Department of Communication Studies, representing Academic Technologies and Innovation, joined an intersegmental team comprised of UC Davis and Mendocino College faculty, as well as representatives from the CSU Chancellor’s Office and the Academic Senate for California Community Colleges in securing the grant.

 Visit Grant awarded to CSUSB team aims to bridge achievement gap in chemistry for complete details.

 Coyote Radio & Advertising students, staff win multiple awards for outstanding creative work at regional advertising competition